open-contracting/ocdskit/docs/cli/ocds.rst

 compile
 -------

-Reads release packages from standard input, merges the releases by OCID, and prints the compiled releases.
+Reads release packages and individual releases from standard input, merges the releases by OCID, and prints the compiled releases.

 If ``--package`` is set, and if the ``--publisher-*`` options aren't used, the output package will have the same publisher as the last input package.